thedaviddias/Mac-OS-Setup-Applications/README.md

 ##### What for?

-* Record any source audio
+* Record any source audio, I use to record podcasts

 ##### What I ❤️